mbalesni/openpilot-pipeline/README.md

 Real ground truth creation is currently not implemented.

-For the dataset, we use [comma2k19](https://github.com/commaai/comma2k19), a 33-hour driving dataset made by CommaAI:
+For the dataset, we use [comma2k19](https://github.com/commaai/comma2k19), a 33-hour (1980 min) driving dataset made by CommaAI:

 > The data was collected using comma EONs that has sensors similar to those of any modern smartphone including a road-facing camera, phone GPS, thermometers and 9-axis IMU.
 Additionally, the EON captures raw GNSS measurements and all CAN data sent by the car."

 To use your own data for training, you currently need to collect it with a [Comma 2 device](https://comma.ai/shop/products/two) (no support for version 3 yet).
 In the future when true ground truth creation is implemented, you *might* be able to use a different device, but you'll need to adjust some of the hardware-related code (camera intrinsics, GNSS configuration in laika post-processing, etc).
+If you need more data than you can store on the device or Comma cloud, or you want to do it at scale, you can use a custom cloud server that re-implements Comma's API, called [retropilot-server](https://github.com/florianbrede-ayet/retropilot-server).

 ## Training pipeline